bounswe/bounswe2022group8/Deliverables/CMPE451_Customer_Presentation_Milestone_1/Group Review.md

    11. Adding error notifications on login and signup pages.
    12. Taking notes in two mobile team meetings and two general meetings.

+    * Mustafa Emre Erengül

+    1. Setting the environment for the mobile development
+    2. Learning basic Flutter/Dart to implement the initial pages.
+    3. Creating the basic version of the mobile app which can run the functionalities that Backend team provided.
+    4. Debugging the error-messages and dependency problems.
+    5. Preparing a simple & stable version of the mobile app for the Milestone 1 Customer presentation.

 ### 7. Summary of Work

 <details>